DudeNr33/pyinstaller-versionfile/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/pyinstaller-versionfile)
 ![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability/DudeNr33/pyinstaller-versionfile)

-Create a windows version-file from a simple YAML file that can be used by PyInstaller.
+Create a windows version-file, known as VERSIONINFO resource, from metadata stored in a simple self-written YAML file or obtained from an installed distribution.
+This file can be used by PyInstaller to add the version resource in the bundled application.

 ## Background
-Pyinstaller provides a way to [capture Windows version data](https://pyinstaller.readthedocs.io/en/stable/usage.html#capturing-windows-version-data) through a so called _version-file_.
+PyInstaller provides a way to [capture Windows version data](https://pyinstaller.readthedocs.io/en/stable/usage.html#capturing-windows-version-data) through a so called _version-file_.
 The process of crafting such a version file, and especially keeping the version number updated, is a bit cumbersome.
 This package aims to make the creation of such a version file easier.